pagkly/Zed/Investopedia3/Learn What Stakeholders Are and the Roles That They Play.md

 Learn What Stakeholders Are and the Roles That They Play
 ## What Is a Stakeholder?

 A stakeholder is a party that has an interest in a company and can either affect or be affected by the business.
-The primary stakeholders in a typical corporation are its [investors](https://www.investopedia.com/terms/i/investor.asp), employees, customers, and suppliers.
-However, with the increasing attention on [corporate social responsibility](https://www.investopedia.com/terms/c/corp-social-responsibility.asp), the concept has been extended to include communities, governments, and [trade associations.](https://www.investopedia.com/terms/c/chamber-of-commerce.asp)
+The primary stakeholders in a typical corporation are its [[investors]](https://www.investopedia.com/terms/i/investor.asp), employees, customers, and suppliers.
+However, with the increasing attention on [[corporate social responsibility]](https://www.investopedia.com/terms/c/corp-social-responsibility.asp), the concept has been extended to include communities, governments, and [[trade associations.]](https://www.investopedia.com/terms/c/chamber-of-commerce.asp)

 ### Key Takeaways: